 Since the early 1920s, the public and private lives of Kansas State University's presidents have intersected at 100 Wilson Court.

 The original three-story English country-style house was built of native limestone in 1923 at a cost of $31,000.
-Funding for the project came from a bequest by Mrs. Mehitable C.C.
-Wilson to honor her late husband, Davies Wilson.
-Wilson was one of Manhattan's founders and as a state legislator, played a key role in locating the Kansas State Agricultural College, K-State's predecessor, in Manhattan.
+Funding for the project came from a bequest by Mrs. Mehitable Calef Coppenhagen Wilson to honor her late husband, Davies Wilson.
+He was one of Manhattan's founders and, as a state legislator, played a key role in locating Kansas State University in Manhattan.

 The house was designed by Cecil Baker, former head of K-State's department of architecture, and was to look and feel like a family home, but also blend in with other campus buildings.

-When finished, William M. Jardine and family were the first to move in.
-Since then, six K-State presidents have lived there with their families, including: Francis D. Farrell, Milton Eisenhower, James A. McCain, Duane Acker, Jon Wefald and current K-State President Kirk Schulz.
+When finished, William Jardine, K-State’s seventh president, and family were the first to move in.
+Since then, seven K-State presidents have lived there with their families, including: Francis Farrell, Milton Eisenhower, James McCain, Duane Acker, Jon Wefald, Kirk Schulz, and Richard Myers.

-In addition to being home to the university's president and his family, the house has also played host to a number of dignitaries and celebrities including U.S. President Dwight D. Eisenhower, comedian Red Skelton and author Truman Capote.
+In addition to being home to the university's president and his family, the house has also played host to a number of dignitaries and celebrities including comedian Red Skelton, author Truman Capote, as well as numerous passionate K-State alumni and enthusiastic friends of the University.

 Over its lifespan, K-State seniors have celebrated graduation in the house, and it has been used as a classroom.
 When on-campus housing for students was short during the tenure of president Acker, his family temporarily took in a group of students.